lucasteles/Backdash/docfx/docs/developer_guide.md

 ## Input Type Encoding

-We **heavily** recommend tha you encode your game input inside a [`Enum`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum) with [`FlagsAttribute`](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-flagsattribute).
+We **heavily** recommend that you encode your game input inside a [`Enum`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum) with [`FlagsAttribute`](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-flagsattribute).

-**Enum flags** are easy to compose and can represent a large number of inputs in a very low byte count, which is important because the inputs is what is transmitted over the network to other players.
+**Enum flags** are easy to compose and can represent a large number of inputs in a very low byte count, which is important because the inputs are what is transmitted over the network to other players.

-Example, we can encode all usable digital buttons of a **XBox DPad** using only [a `short` type](https://learn.microsoft.com/en-us/dotnet/api/system.int16) (_only 2 bytes_):
+For example, we can encode all usable digital buttons of a **XBox DPad** using only [a `short` type](https://learn.microsoft.com/en-us/dotnet/api/system.int16) (_only 2 bytes_):

 ```csharp